surftemp/regridding_tools/dust_correction/prep/README.md

 # dust contamination - task to prepare data

-This task is to obtain netcdf4 files containing 4 dust aerosol optical depth (AOD) variables from ECMWF and create a climatology.
+This task is to obtain netcdf4 files containing 4 dust aerosol optical depth (AOD) variables from the Atmospheric Data Store (ADS) and create a climatology.

 The data will then be used to study how dust contamination affects sea surface temperature estimates.